Corvallis High School (Oregon): 1935 structure

 In 1933, the citizens of Corvallis passed a local bond to pay for the construction.
 This allowed the school district to apply for a Public Works Administration grant and loan, which was awarded in January 1934.
 The Portland firm of Whitehouse, Stanton, and Church was selected to design the new school.
 The Corvallis School District selected the site for the new high school on 11th Street, on the far northwest edge of town.
 The new Art Deco structure was completed in 1935.
 The project cost $316,000.
 The building was expanded multiple times in the 50s and 60s, with the addition of the science and library wing as well as the cafeteria and a large gym addition.

 In the spring of 2000, after the district finished a seismic analysis of its 17 schools, it was decided that the building was unsafe for student use.
 It was decided that the replacement should be built on the existing site, favoring the central location over the opportunity to gain more land at an alternative location.
-This decision also required the old building to be demolished, which upset some citizens who believed the building to be a historic treasure.
+This decision also required the old building to be demolished, which upset some citizens who believed the building was a historic treasure.

 In an effort to save the structure, the building was nominated and added to the National Register of Historic Places in 2003.
 However, in the spring of 2004, construction began on the new building and the historic building was later demolished, and thus it was removed from the register.
 Several small architectural items from the original school were salvaged and used in the new building, including two brass chandeliers from the school's original auditorium, and two wrought iron "Juliet"-style decorative balconies from the school's east-facing facade, which were integrated into the new theater.